lagonapp/lagon/packages/docs/pages/contributing.md

 GITHUB_CLIENT_SECRET=
 ```

-Then, navigate to `packages/website` and run `pnpm prisma migrate dev` to generate the database tables.
-You can now start the website using `pnpm dev`.
+Then, navigate to `packages/dashboard` and run `pnpm prisma migrate dev` to generate the database tables.
+You can now start the dashboard using `pnpm dev`.

 ### Runtime